-The Nature Conservancy is working with the owners and staff of Little St. Simons to ensure the beaches, forests and salt marshes remain healthy and continue to flourish as an important part of the South Atlantic coastal region-an area that supports one of the East Coast's most prosperous commercial and recreational fisheries.
-The Conservancy holds a conservation easement on LSSI and works closely with LSSI ecological manager and other staff to recommend best management practices and to determine research and monitoring priorities, putting conservation of the island's habitats and species first.
-Please join us for a special week exploring this pristine, protected area.
-Thank you for your interest travelling with The Nature Conservancy.
+The Nature Conservancy is working with the owners and staff of Little St. Simons Island (LSSI) to ensure the beaches, forests, and salt marshes remain healthy and continue to flourish as an important part of the South Atlantic coastal region-an area that supports one of the East Coast's most prosperous commercial and recreational fisheries.
+The Conservancy holds a conservation easement on LSSI and works closely with the LSSI ecological manager and other staff to recommend best management practices and to determine research and monitoring priorities, putting conservation of the island's habitats and species first.

 The Conservancy long ago made the Altamaha River a focus of its freshwater and coastal conservation work, purchasing its first parcels in the watershed in the late 1960s - two small islands that are formed from the sediment and sand the river washes downstream.
 The Conservancy's long commitment to the Altamaha and coast has become a testing ground for a bold new conservation strategy of protecting entire landscapes and ecosystems.
 The Conservancy has protected more than 280 miles of ecologically important lands within the watershed, including creating a more than 50-mile contiguous corridor of conserved lands all the way out to coastal barrier islands.
-By increasing coastal resilience, The Nature Conservancy aims to reduce the current and growing risks to coastal communities from natural hazards and climate change through the use of natural solutions and smart development.
+By increasing coastal resilience, The Nature Conservancy aims to reduce the current and growing risks to coastal communities from natural hazards and climate change using natural solutions and smart development.